code4fukui/opentype-es/README.md

     const font = opentype.parse(myBuffer);

-### Loading a font synchronously (Node.js)
+### Loading a font synchronously (Deno)
 Use `opentype.loadSync(url)` to load a font from a file and return a `Font` object.
 Throws an error if the font could not be parsed.
-This only works in Node.js.
+This only works in Deno.

     const font = opentype.loadSync('fonts/Roboto-Black.ttf');